Driftfusion: An open source code for simulating ordered semiconductor devices with mixed ionic-electronic conducting materials in one-dimension: Implementation of established semiconductor theoretical principles in

+In the simplest case, ionic carriers are confined to the device and do not react at the electrode boundaries.
+This leads to a set of zero flux density boundary conditions for mobile anions and cations:

+Where an infinite reservoir of ions exists at a system boundary (such as an electrolyte), a Dirichlet boundary condition defining a constant ion density could alternatively be imposed.

-In summary, we have verified \df\ against two analytical and two existing numerical models and found that in all cases the calculated results are in good agreement.
-In the following and final section the system architecture and functions are introduced as well as a guide on how to get started with using \df .
+This concludes our description of the physical models employed in \df .
+In the following section the system architecture and key commands are introduced as well as a guide on how to get started with using \df .